Home

 How It Works:

 Water cooling uses a closed-loop system where a coolant absorbs heat from the miner and is then pumped through a radiator to cool down.
-This method is more common in custom
+This method is more common in custom GPU rigs but is also used in some water-cooled ASICs.

 Pros: